tupakkatapa/nixobolus/README.md

 ```
 This command triggers the execution of the `scripts/buidl.sh` script, which generates a `/tmp/data.nix` file based on the provided JSON data and initiates the building process.
 The base configuration is automatically set up to import this file if it exists.
 By default, the resulting build symlinks are stored in the `./result` directory.

-It is important to note that while the current script performs as intended, HomestakerOS has its own script derived from this one to meet its specific requirements and additional features.
+It is important to note that while the current build script performs as intended, HomestakerOS has its own script derived from this one to meet its specific requirements and additional features.

 ## Usage as a Module